DavidKuknishvili/urchie/README.md

 # urchie

 ## About
 URCHIE is a website for people who need advice.
 A user can add post or just search post which is added by otehr people.
-Also user can give advice from othe other users through comments.
+Also user can give advice from othe users through comments.
 In addition user can save post to see it later.

 ## USED RESOURCES